PoliteJS/workspace/README.md

     // somewhere around the code
     require('sub-module');

-This should be useful for big packages to expose their modules to the global scope (like a little framework).
+This should be useful for big packages to expose their modules to the global scope <small>(like a framework package)</small>.

+> **IMPORTANT!**
-> To pollute the global scope should produce a really messy situation.
+> To pollute the global scope should produce unpredictable oucomes.
 > **Do it very carefully!**

-## Use Images in LESS Sources
+## Use assets in LESS Sources

-When you write a _LESS_ source you may want to link some static image as backgrounds:
+When you write a _LESS_ source file you may want to link some static images as backgrounds or to create some _FontFace_ rules:

-    // map to src/assets folder
+    // map to "src/assets" folder
     background: url(assets://img/file.jpg)

-    // map to a featureName/assets folder
+    // map to a "featureName/assets" folder
     background: url(feature://img/file.jpg)

-> both `feature://` and `assets//` works also for feature's static CSS, but you are
+> Both `feature://` and `assets://` works also for feature's static CSS,
-> encouraged to switch to _LESS_ to write your stylesheets.
+> but you are encouraged to switch to _LessCss_ to write your stylesheets.

 ## JS: Debug Code Scope